STXT - Semantic Text

 Cardinality translation rules:

-A template is invalid if any of these conditions occur:
+A template is invalid if any of these conditions occurs:

-5. Unknown type (according to the set of types supported by the validator).
+6. Unknown type (according to the set of types supported by the implementation).

 14. Conformance